Douglas Coupland: Literary works

-Generation X
+Generation X (1991)

 From 1989 to 1990, Coupland lived in the Mojave Desert working on a handbook about the birth cohort that followed the baby boom.
-He received a $22,500 advance from St. Martin's Press to write the nonfiction handbook.
+He had received a $22,500 advance from St. Martin's Press to write the nonfiction handbook.
 Instead, Coupland wrote the novel Generation X: Tales for an Accelerated Culture.
 It was rejected in Canada before being accepted by an American publishing house in 1991.
 Reflecting on the writing of his debut novel years later, Coupland said, "I remember spending my days almost dizzy with loneliness and feeling like I'd sold the family cow for three beans.
 I suppose it was this crippling loneliness that gave Gen X its bite.
 I was trying to imagine a life for myself on paper that certainly wasn't happening in reality."

+Coupland pictured in Palm Springs, CA 1990.

 Not an instant success, the novel steadily increased in sales; eventually, the book attracted a following behind its core idea of "Generation X".
 Over his own protestations, Coupland was dubbed the spokesperson for a generation, stating in 2006 "I was just doing what I do and people sort of stuck that on to me.
 It's not like I spend my days thinking that way."
 The terms Generation X and McJob, used by Coupland in the novel, ultimately entered the vernacular.
 Coupland described Gen X as those born in the late 1950s and early 1960s, which ironically are often considered younger baby boomer (Generation Jones) years.
 In 1999, he described his book as being about "the fringe of Generation Jones which became the mainstream of Generation X."

-Shampoo Planet through Life After God
+Shampoo Planet (1992)

 Shampoo Planet was published by Pocket Books in 1992.
 It focused on the generation after Coupland's, the group called "Global Teens" in his first novel.
 Coupland defined Global Teens as those born in the mid-late 1960s and 1970s; ironically, this group later came to be known as Generation X in the media.
 Coupland permanently moved back to Vancouver soon after the novel was published.
 He had spent his "twenties scouring the globe thinking there had to be a better city out there, until it dawned on [him] that Vancouver is the best one going".

+Life After God (1994)

-He wrote a collection of small books, which together were compiled, after the advice of his publisher, into the book Life After God.
+Coupland had written a collection of small books, which together were compiled, after the advice of his publisher, into the book Life After God.
 This collection of short stories, with its focus on spirituality, initially provoked polarized reaction before eventually revealing itself as a bellwether text for the avant-garde sensibility identified by Ferdinand Mount as "Christian post-Christian".

-Microserfs through All Families Are Psychotic
+Microserfs (1995)

 In 1994, Coupland was working for the newly formed magazine Wired.
-While there, Coupland wrote a short story about the life of the employees at Microsoft Corporation.
+While there, he wrote a short story about the life of the employees at Microsoft Corporation.
 This short work provided the inspiration for a novel, Microserfs.
 To research the culture that the novel depicted, Coupland had moved to Palo Alto, California and immersed himself in Silicon Valley life.
+Microserfs was published in 1995.